jakubjanak2004/messenger-repo/README.md

 This page should be considered as the Product documentation, therefore usage of the web application is explained on this page.

-Code is also saved in Semestralka folder in the folder above.
+The code is also saved in the Semestralka folder in the folder above.

 More information about the code is here:
 - [Programmer documentation](https://github.com/jakubjanak2004/messenger-repo/blob/main/ProgrammerDocumentation.md)